dimap

 It was impressively demonstrated that the AI-based CORESMART workflow developed by GEOS and Dimap can be used to quantitatively determine valuable metals in drill cores.
 An accuracy of the predictions of more than 80% is achieved.
 This goes well beyond the results of previous AI-based approaches.
 The very good performance is achieved on the one hand by the network structure used and on the other hand by the extremely extensive training data from more than 700 kilometers of drill cores with more than 110,000 chemical analyses.

-Thus, this method can be used to minimize the cost of chemical analysis in exploration and re-evaluation of existing drill cores.
-In the investigations, the CORESMART workflow was tested for the elements gold, copper, iron, tin, tungsten, silver, nickel and uranium with prediction accuracies of more than 80%.
+Thus, this method can be used to minimize the cost of chemical analysis in the exploration and re-evaluation of existing drill cores.
+In the investigations, the CORESMART workflow was tested for the elements gold, copper, iron, tin, tungsten, silver, nickel, and uranium with prediction accuracies of more than 80%.

 To the full article